edge-cloud/www.edge-cloud.net/_posts/2019-08-16-aws-dxgw-with-ipsec-vpn-backup.md

 ```
 #sh ip bgp | beg Network
       Network          Next Hop            Metric LocPrf Weight Path
-  *    10.1.0.0/16     169.254.15.221         100             0 64512 e
+  *    10.1.0.0/16     169.254.15.221         100             0 64512 i
   *>                   169.254.254.1            0             0 65001 i
 ```

 # Word of Warning

 The fundamental underlying principle of this approach is to have the same IP CIDRs with the same AS path length announced over both Direct Connect and VPN.
 Having a more specific CIDR announced over one of the two paths, would shift traffic towards this path.
 With that you might be tempted to announce more specific routes from the Transit Gateway over the Direct Connect Gateway into on-premises, than what is sent over VPN.
 While this approach is technically possible, it will very quickly bring you within the service limit of 20 prefixes that can be announced from a Transit Gateway to a Direct Connect Gateway.

 # Summary